-Crossmodal Research Laboratory (Spence Lab)
+Crossmodal Perception (Spence Lab)

 I combine behavioural experimental techniques from Cognitive Psychology (e.g. mental chronometry) with functional neuroimaging (e.g. EEG, which records brain activity) to understand the brain processes underlying the behavioural effects.

 Before starting my DPhil research, I worked as a Research Assistant in the Cognitive Neuropsychology Centre (CNC), and as a Laboratory Demonstrator in Neuroanatomy and Perception, here at the Department of Experimental Psychology.
-I also have expertise in running transcranial direct-current stimulation (tDCS) studies, gained while working at the CNC.
+I have expertise in running transcranial direct-current stimulation (tDCS) studies, gained while working at the CNC.

 (I was previously based at the CNC, supervised by Professor Glyn Humphreys)

 Tutor – for Perception (Part 1), BA Experimental Psychology, Dept. of Experimental Psychology

 Graduate Research Assistant – Cognitive Neuropsychology Centre, Dept. of Experimental Psychology (past)